signalfx/splunk-otel-collector/docs/architecture.md

 ![splunk-otel-collector-recommended-arch](images/splunk-otel-collector-recommended-arch.png)

 If Helm or the installer script is used then the architecture will look similar to above.
-The actual configuration of the components is as follows:
+The default configuration of the components is as follows:

 - [splunk-otel-collector (otelcol)](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml)
 - [td-agent (fluentd)](https://github.com/signalfx/splunk-otel-collector/tree/main/internal/buildscripts/packaging/fpm/etc/otel/collector/fluentd)